Testing Your Water For Safety

 You can’t usually detect a harmful contaminant by tasting, smelling, or looking at your water.
 That’s why testing is so important.
 If the home you’re planning to sell or buy has a water potability issue, testing gives you the information you need to take corrective action.

-Bender Inspection Services provides water testing as an optional service to homeowners and potential home buyers.
+Bender Inspection Services provides water testing as an optional service to Connecticut homeowners and potential home buyers.
 Our process is simple, efficient, and convenient because we can perform the test during your sellers or buyers home inspection.